Publications

 XXX - (1996) Hopeful Journeys

 ---Aaron Spencer Fogleman.
-257 pp. with index, bibliography,
+257 pp. with index, bibliography, appendices

-immigrants and their children developed a new ethnic identity:
+children developed a new ethnic identity: adapting to the strains of

-politicization, they became Americanized without becoming less
+migration, settlement and politicization, they became Americanized

 $35.00